knop-project/knop/docs/knop_manual.md

 ####Example 4 - Knop database

-The following examples demonstrates how to use `knop_database` to output some fields from a specific database record.
+The following examples demonstrate how to use `knop_database` to output some fields from a specific database record.

 	<?LassoScript
-	// 4-database.lasso
 	// initiate the database object (normally in a config file) var('db_news'=knop_database(-database='acme',
 		-table='news',